laurenfazah/screenshotter/README.md

 * screenshot each page at custom dimensions
 * create a zipfile containing all screenshots available for download
 * pages returning a 404 are screenshot with "404" appended to their filename
+* sites requiring basic auth with server credentials will now work

 **Screenshotter will only work on desktop**